 What we fund

-When TAI started in 2010, there was no established transparency and accountability field.
-The number and capacity of organizations working on these issues has grown fast, many with support from TAI members.
-Today, our members support a broad range of organizations at global and local level that work at the intersection of rights and transparency, participation, and accountability to advance more just, equal, inclusive, open, and green societies.
+When TAI started in 2010, there was no established international accountability field.
+The number and capacity of organizations working for greater accountability and related goals has grown fast, many with support from TAI members.
+Today, our members support a broad range of organizations at global and local levels that work at the intersection of rights, participation, and accountability to advance more just, equal, inclusive, open, and green societies.

 What does TAI funding look like?